dotchev/rest-bench/README.md

 ```

 ### Results
 Surprisingly Node.js is faster at HTTP and JSON handling.
+Probably the reason is that most of the work is done in the native (C++) parts of node and V8.

 ![chart](chart.png)